Skip to Content

 • Unmarried children under the age of 21

 Spouses, parents, and unmarried children (under the age of 21) of U.S. citizens qualify as “immediate relatives.”
-Visas will be immediately available to immediate relatives once United States Citizenship and Immigration Services (USCIS) approves their family petitions.
+Visas will be immediately available to immediate relatives once the United States Citizenship and Immigration Services (USCIS) approves their family petitions.
 However, it still typically takes USCIS at least 1 year to process family petitions.

 All other eligible relatives must apply under the “family preference” categories.
 Only a limited number of family preference green cards are distributed each year.
 This means that family preference relatives will likely need to wait for a visa to become available after their petition has been approved.
 The extent of the wait can vary but depends on the case backlog, the relative’s relation to the sponsor, and the relative’s country of origin.